ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

 we should be able to switch to its more standard existing IPC methods.
 ***

+This is used to communicate with Chrome:

+*   `/run/crash_reporter/crashpad_ready/<pid>`: Used by Chrome browser process to signal that crashpad is ready to handle Chrome crashes for the given pid.
+    If this file does not exist for a Chrome browser crash, UserCollector will attempt to handle it, assuming the crash happened before crashpad was set up.

 ### VM-specific configuration

 VMs may ship `/etc/vm_crash_filter.textproto` within the VM filesystem.
 If